Skip to main content

 Cleaning Schedule: Daily & Monthly

-I’ve established a two-part cleaning schedule:
+I’ve established a two-part cleaning schedule to manage the upkeep:

-• Daily: I wipe down any white shoes I've worn to minimize dirt and grime from setting in.
+• Daily — I wipe down any white shoes I've worn to minimize dirt and grime from setting in.
 This quick maintenance helps keep them looking fresh.

-• Monthly: I perform a deeper clean for shoes that I've worn regularly or that are starting to look really dirty.
+• Monthly — I perform a deeper clean for shoes that I've worn regularly or that are starting to look really dirty.
 This involves removing the laces and cleaning each component of the shoe separately for a thorough clean.

 Cleaning Methods

-Here’s how I approach the cleaning:
+Here’s how I approach the cleaning process based on the component and material:

-• Laces: So far, the laces have held up well with just soap and water, followed by a soak in a bleach solution.
+• Laces — So far, the laces have held up well with just soap and water, followed by a soak in a bleach solution.

-• Shoes: The cleaning method varies by material (leather, pleather, canvas, etc.).
+• Shoes — The cleaning method varies by material (leather, pleather, canvas, etc.).
 I typically wash the exterior with detergent and water, taking care to avoid wetting the interior.

-• Toothpaste: I've found that toothpaste can be a game-changer on hard leather surfaces, like on my Adidas Stan Smith.
+• Toothpaste — I've found that toothpaste can be a game-changer on hard leather surfaces, like on my Adidas Stan Smith.
 A gentle scrub with toothpaste can lift many stubborn stains.

 Results and Reflections

-So far, my cleaning results are meh, but I know I need more practice and experimentation.
-Overall, the shoes look 'cleaner' and my efforts are extending their useful life.
+So far, my cleaning results are "meh," but I know I need more practice and experimentation.
+Overall, the shoes look cleaner and my efforts are extending their useful life.

 As I continue on this journey, I’m curious to see how long I can maintain these white shoes.
 Eventually, I plan to invest in some professional cleaning products to see if there's a noticeable difference when I try out new pairs of white shoes.
 It’s all part of the learning experience.